arifhamed/arifhamed.github.io/_pages/resources/apk.md

         * I never knew certain games existed unless I manually Google them, such as _[Just Cause Mobile]()_
 1. All gameplay here are recorded by Genymobile's <a href="https://github.com/Genymobile/scrcpy" target="_blank">scrcpy</a> software, rom1v's <a href="https://github.com/rom1v/sndcpy" target="_blank">sndcpy</a> and Window’s Xbox Game Bar.
 1. **Related to gameplay and compatibility, not all games I have played through all the way**, so some of my thoughts may not be reflective of the whole game, and I would usually state about it too.
-1. There are a lot of tools available that relate to installing or creating these APKs that I have:
+1. There are a lot of tools available that relate to installing or creating these APKs that I have, and you can find all of them [here](https://arifhamed.com/resources/apk/tools)
-    * <span onclick="">
 1. If any of the games do not work or does not seem to work as intended, **leave a comment** on that page, <span style="font-size:80%;">if the comment system still works</span>.

 <!-- 1. **Personal disclaimer**: * I do not condone piracy, <span style="font-size:170%">but</span>, I also do not condone putting **paywalls** and **paid subscription** behind software that is or was free, or paid to begin with, and limiting **freedom** &amp; **opinion** of customers. <a href="https://upload.wikimedia.org/wikipedia/commons/d/d7/The.Pirate.Bay.Cartoon-small.png" target="_blank">stay woke</a> -->